Apple’s RCS Announcement Brings New Opportunities for Messaging

 In a surprising yet promising move, Apple has announced it will be adopting the RCS messaging standard, bringing a significant improvement to the communication experience between iPhone and Android users.
 This decision marks a significant shift for Apple, which has long held onto its proprietary iMessage platform.
-However, with increasing pressure from regulators and competitors, Apple has recognised the need to provide a more unified messaging experience.
+However, with increasing pressure from regulators and competitors, Apple has recognized the need to provide a more unified messaging experience.

 RCS, or Rich Communication Services, is a modern messaging protocol that offers a range of features beyond traditional SMS and MMS, including: